-- All access roads should be constructed to take the weight of a refuse freighter, which is 26 tonnes gross weight.
-The maximum distance that a wheel bin should be moved by a refuse collection operative is 25 metres on any roads that cannot take the weight.
-In this application all type 4 and 6 roads should be constructed to take the weight of 26 tonnes. - 2.
-The access and turning circles, length, width, height and weight of the vehicles need to be considered at the design stage.
-Turning circle 18.5m to 21m; length 9.25m plus 1m for bin lift; width 2.53m, height 3.4m. - 3.
+1. All access roads should be constructed to take the weight of a refuse freighter which is 26 tonnes gross weight .Any roads that cannot take the weight then the maximum distance that a wheel bin should be moved by a refuse collection operatives is 25 metres.
+In this application all type 4 and 6 roads should be constructed to take the weight of 26 tonnes.

+- 2. The access and turning circles, length, width, height and weight of the vehicles need to be considered at the design stage.
+Turning circle 18.5 m to 21 m; length 9.25 m plus 1m for bin lift; width 2.53m, height 3.4m. - 3.
 The Council provides a weekly collection of mixed garden and food waste and an alternate week collection of domestic refuse and recycling in three wheeled bins.
 The bins for recycling are 240l capacity, the garden and kitchen waste are 140l capacity whilst the residual waste is collected in 180l wheeled bins.
 The dimensions of the bins can be supplied. - 4.
 All developments must provide a dedicated storage for waste and recycling containers.
 All enclosures and storage areas should be located or constructed within the property boundary and be visible.
 Where it is not possible to locate the storage at thee side or rear of the property, with access to the kerbside (e.g. terrace property), a storage facility should be located at the front of the property. - 5.
-With regard to the terraced properties, a number are more than the 25 metres from where a refuse freighter can stopped.
+With regard to the terraced properties a number are more than the 25 metres from where a refuse freighter can stopped.
 It would mean that the residents would have to bring the bins to a central collection point.
-There is no indication on the plans that a point is to be provided; this would mean on the day of collection the bins would be left to cause obstructions on the paved area. - 6.
+There is no indications on the plans that a point is to be provided.
+This would mean on the day of collection the bins would be left to cause obstructions on the paved area. - 6.
 With regard to the flats adequate numbers of bins should be provided.
 The capacity of the bins will be the same as the other properties.
 The numbers can be agreed depending on the occupancy. - 7.
-Drop kerbs should be provided where access paths meet the adopted highway.

-8. The Council is to be indemnified against any damage to road surface and under ground apparatus before bin delivery and collections if roads are not adopted.
+Drop kerbs should be provided where access paths meet the adopted highway. - 8.
+The Council is to be indemnified against any damage to road surface and under ground apparatus before bin delivery and collections if roads are not adopted.